25 Facts About Happiness That Will Make You Smile

 Ironically, men tend to get a boost on the happiness scale from completing household chores.
 It seems they find themselves helpful and relish a job completed.

-Engineering is currently the happiest career in the world.
+Engineering is Currently the Happiest Career in the World

 With the constant addition of new career paths, it can be hard to lock down the happiest job.
 This year, a few studies and polls have indicated that engineers are the happiest.
 These scientifically minded, creative thinkers enjoy the challenge of problem solving.
 What’s more, they like seeing their ideas in at work.
 Best yet, these high demand jobs pay a comfortable salary.
 Other professions that made the top ten happiest list are: hairdresser, teacher, nurse, marketer, medical practitioner, gardener, scientist, plumber and personal assistant.